 Friday, December 30, 2011

-Many of the major news stories in 1885 were about big things—the long-awaited Statue of Liberty arrived from France; the Washington Monument was finally completed; and the ten-story Home Insurance Building was erected in Chicago, the first skyscraper using structural steel in its frame.
-It was also the year that Jumbo the Elephant was killed by a locomotive while crossing the railroad tracks, three years after showman P. T. Barnum brought the beloved circus animal to the United States amidst great fanfare.
-Three menus from New Years Day in 1885 portend none of the things that would come to pass that year, revealing instead some of the social customs and foodways that were associated with how the holiday was celebrated, the small details of everyday life that enrich our understanding of the larger events that comprise much of recorded history.
+The major happenings of 1885 involved large things—the Statue of Liberty arrived from France; the Washington Monument was finally completed; and the ten-story Home Insurance Building was erected in Chicago, becoming the first "skyscraper" made with structural steel.
+Newspapers also reported that Jumbo the Elephant was killed by a locomotive while crossing the railroad tracks, three years after showman P. T. Barnum brought the beloved circus animal to the United States amidst great fanfare.
+Four menus from the first day of that eventful year reveal how the holiday was once celebrated.

 Sunday, December 18, 2011